2015 Notre Dame Fighting Irish football team: Before the season

-Transfers out / departures

-On May 19, 2015, QB Everett Golson announced he was transferring to the Florida State Seminoles football team to complete his college eligibility.
-Golson was able to play immediately as he had graduated from Notre Dame.
-On June 11, 2015, sophomore defensive end Jhonny Williams announced his transfer from the university.
-Williams transferred to Toledo.
-Sophomore defensive end Kolin Hill transferred from the university, and headed to Texas Tech.

-Transfers in

-Avery Sebastian, a defensive back who previously played for the California Golden Bears, announced he would transfer to Notre Dame in June after he received his degree in May 2015.
-He would be enrolled in a graduate studies program while exhausting his final season of eligibility.

-Coaching changes

-The off-season brought a few changes to the coaching staff, as Notre Dame lost three assistant coaches to other opportunities: Kerry Cooks left the coaching staff to take the same position at the University of Oklahoma.
-Matt LaFleur departed to take the same position for the Atlanta Falcons of the NFL, and Tony Alford left the university to take the same position at Ohio State University.
+On May 19, 2015, quarterback Everett Golson announced he was transferring to Florida State to complete his college eligibility.
+During the off-season, Notre Dame lost three assistant coaches to other opportunities: Kerry Cooks left for University of Oklahoma.
+Matt LaFleur departed for the Atlanta Falcons, and Tony Alford left for Ohio State.
 Also, outside linebackers coach Bob Elliott moved into an off-the-field coaching role within the program.
-To replace their losses, Notre Dame welcomed the addition of four new assistant coaches.
+To replace their losses, Notre Dame added four new assistant coaches.
 Mike Sanford Jr. former offensive coordinator and quarterbacks coach at Boise State accepted the same position on the coaching staff.
-Todd Lyght, a former All-American at Notre Dame and cornerbacks coach at Vanderbilt, accepted the same position on the coaching staff.
+Todd Lyght, a former All-American at Notre Dame and cornerbacks coach at Vanderbilt, accepted the same position at Notre Dame.
 Keith Gilmore, previously the defensive line coach at North Carolina, accepted the same position on the coaching staff.
-Autry Denson, Notre Dame's all-time leading rusher and running backs coach at the University of South Florida, accepted the same position on the coaching staff.
+Autry Denson, Notre Dame's all-time leading rusher and running backs coach at the University of South Florida, accepted the same position at Notre Dame.